 - Guidelines and procedures for deep cleaning and regular sanitizing of all space used for youth’s ministries should be developed prior to in-person events and programs re-starting.

 - Develop a plan for providing face coverings for those youth and adults who arrive without one.

 - All staff, volunteers, and youth should wear face coverings and maintain 6 feet physical distance from all present whether gatherings are indoors or outdoors.
 Those who live in the same household can be considered a “family unit” and can be within 6 feet of one another but must wear a face covering at all times.

 - When possible, youth gatherings should be held outdoors.

 - Whether indoors or outdoors, a space of 36 square feet should be accounted for per “family unit” in attendance to allow for space for physically distancing as recommended by the CDC.

-- Overnight trips for youth, college students and young adults are not recommended through at least April 30, 2021.
+- CDC guidelines for overnight trips for youth, college students and young adults may be found here.

-- Plans for registering or accounting for youth expected to attend in-person events and programs must be used in order to limit the number of youth and adults to safe social distance, with a maximum of 50 people.
+- Plans for registering or accounting for youth expected to attend in-person events and programs must be used in order to limit the number of youth and adults to safe social distance.

 - Attendance should be taken at all youth gatherings including youth and adults in attendance in case COVID tracing needs to occur.

 - Only prepackaged food may be served at any youth events.
 People may remove their mask only to eat and drink, but must stay socially distanced. (source)